-The EEG charge causes an artificial cost increase for electricity consumption.
-Electricity consumption is rising with the digitalisation of industrial processes.
+Electricity is becoming ever more important: for example, for the digitalisation and electrification of industrial processes and for electro-mobility.
 Also, the "decarbonisation" of chemistry gives a stronger role to renewable electricity.
-However, technologies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term.
-For energy-intensive companies, burden-easing from the EEG charge is vital, even though relevant measures are repeatedly put into question under state aid law.
+However, technologies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term - while the EEG charge causes an artificial cost increase in electricity consumption.
+Therefore, burden-easing from the EEG charge is vital for energy-intensive companies.
+However, relevant measures are repeatedly put into question under state aid law..

 Alternative funding to combat high costs

 The necessary investments will not be made in such uncertain planning conditions; reliable planning will be possible only by way of a system change.
 Total costs have to be reduced, and future plants should be no longer funded through the EEG charge on electricity but - as an overall task of society - from the federal budget.
 Such burden-easing for consumers, particularly in the medium-sized range, would directly stimulate the economy.

 .Moreover, effective impulses are lacking for limiting the costs of the expansion of renew-ables and for the market integration of renew-able energies.
 Grid fees and further charges are rising due to the costs of grid expansion and stabilisation and further blocks of costs such as the capacity reserve and the brown coal reserve, redispatch measures and temporary reductions or shutdowns (Abregelung) of plants for renewables due to grid bottlenecks.
 This development weakens the competitiveness of energy-intensive companies without any additional benefit for climate protection.

 - Reduce the costs of the Energiewende to a minimum